Stanley Michael Gartler: Work

-In 1965, Stanley Gartler and David Linder were able to demonstrate clonality of tumors in human females using an event (X chromosome inactivation) that occurs early in development in mammalian females.
+In 1965, Stanley Gartler and collaborator David Linder were able to demonstrate clonality of tumors in human females using an event (X chromosome inactivation) that occurs early in development in mammalian females.
 X chromosome inactivation randomly silences most of the genes on one of the two X chromosomes in every cell of the embryo.
-The female thus becomes a mosaic for any X-linked gene for which she is heterozygous, and normal tissues are therefore composed of a nearly equal mixture of cells expressing the two different phenotypes.
-However, if a tumor begins from a single cell, then all the cells of the tumor should express the same X-linked allele.
-By examining expression of different isoenzymes of the sex-linked glucose-6-phosphate dehydrogenase (G6PD) locus in heterozygous women, Gartler and Linder demonstrated that leiomyoma tumor cells, even from cancers consisting of billions of cells, expressed only one form of the marker, whereas even small patches of normal tissue contained cells expressing both forms of the marker.
+The female thus becomes a mosaic for any X-linked gene for which she is heterozygous, and normal tissues are consequently composed of a nearly equal mixture of cells expressing the two different phenotypes.
+Gartler reasoned that, if a tumor begins from a single cell, then all the cells of that tumor should express the same, single X-linked allele.
+By examining expression of different isoenzymes of the sex-linked glucose-6-phosphate dehydrogenase (G6PD) locus in heterozygous women, Gartler and Linder demonstrated that leiomyoma tumor cells, even those from cancers consisting of billions of cells, expressed only one form of the marker, whereas even small patches of normal tissue contained cells expressing both forms of the marker.
 This finding was consistent with the growth of a single founder cell into a tumor.
-The clonal origin of tumors has been confirmed many times since, initially through the work of a junior colleague Philip J. Fialkow.
+The clonal origin of various tumors has been confirmed many times since, both initially through Gartler's work with a junior colleague, Philip J. Fialkow, and by other groups.

-In 1967, Gartler was interested in establishing a system for studying human genetics in somatic cell culture.
-He initially collected eighteen (supposedly) independently derived established human cell lines, including HeLa.
-Examining isoenzymes, he typed them for a number of genetic polymorphisms, including the X linked G6PD variant.
-The cell lines turned out to be genetically identical, and further, all carried the G6PD allele found almost exclusively in people of African descent.
-HeLa, the first successfully established human cell line, was derived from a woman of African descent named Henrietta Lacks, so this result suggested that the cell lines were not truly independent, but had been contaminated by HeLa cells.
+In 1967, Gartler became interested in establishing a system for studying human genetics in somatic cell culture.
+He initially studied eighteen (supposedly) independently derived established human cell lines obtained from the American Type Culture Collection, including HeLa.
+Examining isoenzymes, he typed them for a number of genetic polymorphisms, including the X-linked G6PD variant.
+The cell lines turned out to be genetically identical, and moreover, all carried the G6PD allele found almost exclusively in people of African descent.
+HeLa, which was the first successfully established human cell line, was derived from a woman of African descent named Henrietta Lacks, so this result suggested that the cell lines were not truly independent, but had instead been contaminated by HeLa cells.